 The earlier efforts on rapidly reducing opioids for all pain patients have backfired in many ways.
 In early 2019, both the CDC and the FDA put out statements warning physicians of the dangers of sudden discontinuation of prescription opioids or rapid reduction of dosage.
 Health care professionals are becoming increasingly concerned with governmental and non-governmental agencies’ continual efforts to incentivize dose reductions, which are responsible for so many placing patients in harm’s way.

-Dr. Steven Kertesz, a professor of medicine at the University of Alabama and the lead author on the CDC letter, says, “A growing body of research is undermining the foolish assumption that because pills have gone down, safety has been created.
+Dr. Steven Kertesz, a professor of medicine at the University of Alabama and the lead author of the CDC letter, says, “A growing body of research is undermining the foolish assumption that because pills have gone down, safety has been created.
 Tapering might help some patients if you do it 100% correctly…and in reality, we are mostly doing it wrong.”

 Medically Assisted Opioid Treatment

 As opioid treatment specialists for over two decades, we at the Waismann Method® know that the spotlight goes away from the patient when the diagnosis becomes the focus.
 Health care professionals must address the whole person.
 Medical and emotional conditions, present and past, need to be part of this assessment.
-More importantly, we need to discuss their treatment expectations, perspectives, and what their pain goals are with patients.
+More importantly, we need to discuss their treatment expectations, perspectives, and pain goals with patients.
 Rarely, a responsible treatment plan will be able to eliminate pain.
-Patients deserve empathy, respect, and adequate time to be heard understood, and treated.
+Patients deserve empathy, respect, and adequate time to be heard understood and treated.
 If we don’t take care of the person behind the symptoms, the root condition will be forgotten.
 After that, treatment will likely fail.

 A Different Approach to Detoxing